ff6347/gestalten-in-code/projects/fractal-lines/index.md

 ## First Algorithm

 The first algorithm is very simple.
-It barely consists of NUMBER!!!! rules
+It barely consists of three rules.

 * only straight, non touching lines
 * Same distance to each other (vertical and horizontal)